The East York Barbershoppers (EYBS) are a 40+ man chorus that sings close four part harmony in the barbershop style.

 We also take great pride in serving our community through music education, outreach performances, and direct support for affiliated charitable organizations such as Harmony Hall Centre for Seniors and Harmonize for Speech.

-When asked what was the best takeaway he got out of the experience, he replied " engaging with top quartet coaches, focusing on different areas of stage presence, performance and emoting the story behind the music".
+One first-timer Chris, said "it was a wonderful experience, meeting lots of new people, loads of energy and was very positive".
+When asked what was the best takeaway he got out of the experience, he replied "engaging with top quartet coaches, focusing on different areas of stage presence, performance and emoting the story behind the music".

 Sounds like a plan!!